Gettysburg campaign: Aftermath

 The Gettysburg campaign represented the final major offensive by Robert E. Lee in the Civil War.
 Afterward, all combat operations of the Army of Northern Virginia were in reaction to Union initiatives.
 Lee suffered over 27,000 casualties during the campaign, a price very difficult for the Confederacy to pay.
 The campaign met only some of its major objectives: it had disrupted Union plans for a summer campaign in Virginia, temporarily protecting the citizens and economy of that state, and it had allowed Lee's men to live off the bountiful Maryland and Pennsylvania countryside and plunder vast amounts of food and supplies that they carried back with them and that would allow them to continue the war.
 However, the myth of Lee's invincibility had been shattered and not a single Union soldier was removed from the Vicksburg Campaign to react to Lee's invasion of the North.
 (Vicksburg surrendered on July 4, the day Lee ordered his retreat.)
 Union campaign casualties were approximately 30,100.

 Meade was severely criticized for allowing Lee to escape, just as Maj.
 Gen. George B. McClellan had been after the Battle of Antietam.
 Under pressure from Lincoln, he launched two campaigns in the fall of 1863—Bristoe and Mine Run—that attempted to defeat Lee.
 Both were failures.
 He also suffered humiliation at the hands of his political enemies in front of the Joint Congressional Committee on the Conduct of the War, questioning his actions at Gettysburg and his failure to defeat Lee during the retreat to the Potomac.
+Nevertheless, Meade would remain in command of the Army of the Potomac for the rest of the war, although he would effectively lose strategic control of it after Ulysses S. Grant was appointed general-in-chief of the Union armies and set his headquarters with Meade's army, directly supervising him.

 On November 19, 1863, Abraham Lincoln spoke at the dedication ceremonies for the national cemetery created at the Gettysburg battlefield.
 His Gettysburg Address redefined the war, calling for a "new birth of freedom" in the nation, which established the destruction of slavery as an implied goal.